Search

 MSG in food

-MSG in food (October 2017) In 1908, a Japanese chemistry professor determined that monosodium L-glutamate (MSG) was responsible for the characteristic meaty or savoury taste of the broth of dried bonito and Japanese seaweed.
+MSG in food In 1908, a Japanese chemistry professor determined that monosodium L-glutamate (MSG) was responsible for the characteristic meaty or savoury taste of the broth of dried bonito and Japanese seaweed.
 Since then, various salts of glutamic acid including MSG (all of which are also known as 'glutamates') have been commercially produced and deliberately added to food as a flavour enhancer.
 Glutamates also occur naturally in almost all foods, including meat, fish, vegetables and mushrooms.
 Even breast milk contains naturally occurring glutamate.
 In general, protein-rich foods such as meat contain large amounts of bound glutamate, whereas vegetables and fruits (especially peas, tomatoes, and potatoes) and mushrooms tend to contain high levels of free glutamate.
-Certain cheeses, such as…
+Certain cheeses, such as Parmesan, also…

 Published 17 October 2017